photo @ Telegraph

 13.)
 Drink Ginger Tea for Everything

-Drinking hot fluid in general will help your congested sinuses drain, relieve the inflamed membranes in your sinuses and keep you hydrated.
+In general, drinking hot fluids will help your congested sinuses drain, relieve the inflamed membranes in your sinuses and keep you hydrated.
 Ginger is a particularly great though, because it relieves sinus pain by acting as an antibacterial anti-inflammatory agent as well as a decongestant.
 It will also help soothe your sore throat providing further relief.
 It can also help calm your stomach ache and relieve vomiting.
 You can make tea from fresh ginger or simply use ginger tea bags.
 If you don’t like ginger, you can use other teas.
 Black teas also help with decongestion and sore throat relief.
 Peppermint tea helps promote circulation to rid your body of toxins as well.
 For night time, you can try the age old hot toddy black tea drink if you need help falling asleep.

 14.)
 Gargle for Sore Throat